pulkomandy/gembascan/readme.txt

 to peek and poke the video controller registers for adjustments and experimentation.
 Later, more high-level commands will be added.

+You can also reflash the Stellaris or press the reset button at any time.
+It will reprogram the scandoubler again, which is useful if something goes wrong or if you want to quickly test changes to the code.

 Compatibility
 -------------